ThummeTo/FMIImport.jl/docs/src/library.md

 ```

 ### Evaluation of Model Equations
-This section contains the core functions to evaluate the model equations
+This section contains the core functions to evaluate the model equations.

 ```@docs
 fmi2EnterEventMode